MDARH/UrbanMart/FileChangesByHassan.md

 # File Changes by Mohammad Hassan

+## Project Rules and Guidelines

+### AI Assistant Rules
+- **No Website Testing**: AI should NOT test, visit, or preview the website using any preview tools
+- **User Testing Only**: The user (Mohammad Hassan) will handle all website testing and provide real-world feedback
+- **Focus on Code**: AI should focus on code implementation and modifications only
+- **User Verification**: All functionality verification should be done by the user, not the AI

+// Mohammad Hassan

 ## Recent Changes Log

 ### 2025-10-01 - Enhanced Cart System with Color Variants and Price Tiers